Crisis & Neurodiversity (2026)

 April 2025 Autism Society of Greater Society Statewide Conference

 About the presenter: Cheyenne is a UW-Green Bay graduate who was born and raised in Northeast Wisconsin.
 After graduation, she attended an online graduate school program and completed her Masters of Education in Applied Behavior Analysis.
 Cheyenne's professional experience has always been in the fields of mental and behavioral health, and she has spent her entire adult career working with and learning from neurodivergent people.
-Cheyenne is deeply passionate about quality mental health services for neurodivergent people, and Cheyenne makes it a priority to uplift and amplify the voices of people with lived experience in her efforts to improve the quality of crisis response for autistic clients experiencing a mental health crisis.
+Cheyenne is deeply passionate about quality mental health services for neurodivergent people, and Cheyenne makes it a priority to uplift and amplify the voices of people with lived experience in her efforts to improve the quality of crisis response and mental health support for autistic and neurodivergent people everywhere.